MTV Live (international TV channel): History

 On 1 September 2022, MTV Live launched in Malaysia, replacing MTV Southeast Asia on Astro TV.
 It also marked a return to Unifi TV after the channel had been discontinued on 1 August 2017.
 Additionally, MTV Live replaced MTV Southeast Asia in Hong Kong.

 On 8 September 2022, at 10:00 pm BST, MTV Live (alongside MTV Music, MTV Hits, MTV 80s, and MTV 90s) temporarily suspended its regular programming following the death of Queen Elizabeth II.
 During this period, two special music video programmes were aired: Programming Pause, which ran from 8 September at 10:55 pm until 9 September at 12:30 pm, and Nothing but Music, which aired from 9 September at 3:00 pm until 13 September at 2:00 am.
 Regular programming for MTV Live resumed on 13 September at 2:00 am, starting with the Katy Perry and Nicki Minaj episode of My Life On MTV, while other MTV music channels in the UK and Ireland resumed regular schedules four hours later at 6:00 am.

 On 19 September 2022, all MTV music channels in the UK temporarily replaced their regular programming, including teleshopping, with the music programme Nothing but Music (known as Nothing but Hits on MTV Hits, Nothing but 80s on MTV 80s, and Nothing but 90s on MTV 90s) to commemorate Queen Elizabeth II's state funeral.

 On 14 December 2022, MTV Live and other MTV channels ceased broadcasting in Belarus.

 On 8 February 2023, MTV Live began airing MTV Top 20.
 However, this chart differs from those on MTV Hits and MTV.

 On 17 October 2024, following the death of Liam Payne, MTV Live, along with MTV Music and MTV Hits (UK and International), temporarily suspended regular programming from 5:00 pm until 2:00 pm on 18 October (MYT).
 During this time, they aired Liam Payne: A Tribute, a music programme dedicated to his legacy.

 In November 2024, MTV created a new MTV Rewind ident that aired before and after its music programming, marking the first such ident in three years.

 On 1 January 2025, MTV Live ceased operations in the Netherlands.

 In March 2025, MTV Live changed its on-air idents from old (similar to UK feed of MTV music channels since 2021) to new on-air idents (similar to European feed of MTV music channels since 2021).

+Before the official closing date In Brazil, Claro TV+ removed MTV Live along with its sister channels MTV 00s, Nick Jr, MTV, Comedy Central, Nickelodeon, and Paramount Network on 29 December, replacing their programming with an informational slideshow.

-On 31 December 2025, MTV Live will close globally due to the company's restructuring policy.
+On 31 December 2025, after 17 years of broadcasting, MTV Live closed globally, with its last song being "Dancing on My Own" by Robyn.

 Availability

-The channel is available in fourteen countries throughout Europe and Southeast Asia including:
+The channel was available in fourteen countries throughout Europe, East Asia, and Southeast Asia including: